doir-lang/DOIR/readme.md

 This project is academic work. **If you use DOIR in your research or publications, please cite:**

-> Joshua Dahl, and Fredrick C. Harris Jr. "An Argument for the Practicality of Entity Component Systems as the Primary Data Structure for an Interpreter or Compiler."
-In Onward!
-'25: Proceedings of the 2025 ACM SIGPLAN International Symposium on New Ideas, New Paradigms, and Reflections on Programming and Software. [https://doi.org/10.1145/3759429.3762622](https://doi.org/10.1145/3759429.3762622)
+> Joshua Dahl and Frederick C. Harris.
+2025.
+An Argument for the Practicality of Entity Component Systems as the Primary Data Structure for an Interpreter or Compiler.
+In Proceedings of the 2025 ACM SIGPLAN International Symposium on New Ideas, New Paradigms, and Reflections on Programming and Software (Onward!
+'25).
+Association for Computing Machinery, New York, NY, USA, 85–98. https://doi.org/10.1145/3759429.3762622

 ---

 ## 📝 License

 [MIT](LICENSE)